Nicolás Corvetto: International career

 Crovetto was part of the Chile under-23 squad that played the 2008 Toulon Tournament.

 At senior level, he was a substitute of the Chile squad in the friendly match against Spain on 19 November 2008, but he didn't enter.

 Personal life

 His father, Eduardo Corvetto, is a former president of Coquimbo Unido.
 His birth surname is Corvetto, but he changed it to Crovetto, originally as his Italian great grandfather, to acquire the Italian citizenship.
 The surname had been misspelled by the Civil Registry Service of Chile.

+Following his retirement, Crovetto became a padel instructor and switched to real estate business.